 The Women’s Fund of Omaha

 We work on the most critical challenges facing anyone who experiences gender-based oppression by identifying issues through research, funding solutions by investing grant money in local nonprofits and leading dynamic change by advocating for effective policy solutions.

 Research, Grant Making and Advocacy

-Since 1990, the Women’s Fund has provided more than $50 million in grants to programs working on addressing the most crucial issues facing local women and girls as identified by our research.
+Since 1990, the Women’s Fund has provided more than $50 million in grants to programs working on addressing the most crucial issues as identified by our research.

-We are the only foundation that provides grants exclusively to programs addressing gender-based inequities, and we are the leading organization researching issues impacting anyone who experiences gender-based oppression.
+We are the only local foundation that provides grants exclusively to programs addressing gender-based inequities, and we are the leading organization researching issues impacting anyone who experiences gender-based oppression.

 Our research looks at intersectional issues, including:

 - Economic conditions

 - Access to sexual health education and health services

 - Domestic Violence